X

 Fatty15 and Your Skin

-You can get the great skin-healthy benefits of C15:0 by taking the first and only supplement to contain the pure, vegan-friendly version of this new essential fatty acid, FA15™.
-In fact, 2 out of 3 people taking fatty15 report near term benefits, such as thicker hair and more healthy skin within 6 weeks.
+You can get the great skin-healthy benefits of C15:0 by taking the first and only supplement to contain the pure, vegan-friendly, plant derived, version of this healthy, essential fatty acid, FA15™.* In fact, 2 out of 3 people taking fatty15 report near-term benefits, such as thicker hair and more healthy skin in six weeks.*

 *Based on average time reported for users to see visible changes in their skin.